 Why are data for only some states displayed?

 More than 50 percent of new HIV diagnoses in 2016 and 2017 occurred in 48 counties, Washington, D.C., and San Juan, Puerto Rico.
 In Phase I between 2020 - 2025, the EHE initiative prioritizes these jurisdictions plus seven states with a high burden of HIV in rural areas.
 State-level data for each of the 48 EHE jurisdiction counties is included to provide context.

 AHEAD can be cited in the following format, using APA style.

 U.S. Health and Human Services.
 (2019, August 18).
 America’s HIV Epidemic Analysis Dashboard (AHEAD).
 Retrieved from https://ahead.hiv.gov/

 Use of Imagery

 Many photographs used on this site feature models and are for illustrative purposes only.
 HIV.gov has secured the rights to use the photographs from stock imagery sites; these images are not in the public domain and may not be used by others.
-The context in which the photographs are used on this website is not intended to reflect personally on any of the models shown in the photographs, their relationships, health status, attitudes, behaviors, or actions.
+The context in which the photographs are used on this website is not intended to reflect personally on any of the models shown in the photographs, their relationships, gender identities, health status, attitudes, behaviors, or actions.
 HIV.gov and/or its independent contractors assume no liability for any consequence relating directly or indirectly to the use of the photographs showing the models on this website.
 For more information on privacy, disclaimers, or non-discrimination, please click here.